-If you are a group of more than 5 people, or if you’d like more information about the Food Cupboard, please contact the Food Cupboard Manager Ben Bookman at firstname.lastname@example.org.
+If you are a group of more than 5 people, or if you’d like more information about the Food Cupboard, please contact the Food Cupboard Manager Mara Blake-Ward at [email protected]

-- Sign up to volunteer Thursday afternoons: On Thursdays from 4:30-6 p.m., volunteers are needed to unpack, sort, organize, and store pallets of food we receive from Philabundance.
+- Sign up to volunteer Thursday & Friday afternoons: On Thursdays and Fridays from 4-5 p.m., volunteers are needed to unpack, sort, organize, and store pallets of food we receive from Philabundance.
+Click here!

-- Sign up to volunteer Saturday mornings: On Saturdays, volunteers work from 7:45 a.m. till 10 a.m.
+- Sign up to volunteer Saturday mornings: On Saturdays, volunteers work from 7:30 a.m. till 10 a.m.
 They help prepare the food for our clients, and then serve food and operate the Food Cupboard.
-There are also volunteer opportunities for Mandarin and Cantonese interpreters.
+Click here!

 Sign Up for the Food Cupboard newsletter

 You will receive e-mails about once a month with news, updates, and volunteer opportunities from the St. Peter’s Food Cupboard.

 The St. Peter’s Food Cupboard is always in need of donations.
 To arrange for a donation of food, please contact Food Cupboard Manager Mara Blake-Ward at [email protected].
 To make a monetary donation, click the donate button.
 Your donation is appreciated and will be put to great use feeding our neighbors.